 1. To quicken ripening speed, place the avocados alongside a banana.
 It's even faster if you pop them in a brown paper bag.
 Bananas produce ethylene hormone in excess as they ripen which in turn ripens the avocados lying next to them.

 2. I'm not one for throwing unripe avos in the freezer, it's never worked for me.
 You can, however, pop RIPE avocados in the freezer, so long as you take the skin off and the stone out and wrap them in clingfilm.
-Another alternative is to mash them up (my prefered method) -- squeeze some lemon juice on the pureed mix and store it in the freezer in a resealable bag or again, in clingfilm.
-This will allow you to make guac long after the avo season is over but not avo toast, as the texture is affected by the cold.
+Another alternative is to mash them up (my preferred method) -- squeeze some lemon juice on the pureed mix and store it in the freezer in a resealable bag or again, in clingfilm.
+This will allow you to make guacamole long after the avo season is over but not avo toast, as the texture is affected by the cold.

 3. Avocados should be kept out of sunlight at a temperature of between 65°F - 75°F / 18°C - 24°C. If you've ended up with too many ripe at the same time, put a few of the RIPE avocados in the fridge for a few days as this will give you extra days until they have to be eaten.